 Learnings from Global Hunger Index 2021

-- Although GHI scores show that global hunger has been on the decline since 2000, progress is slowing.
+- The GHI scores present the data that global hunger has been in a declining range since 2000, but the progression is delaying.

 Global Hunger Index 2021 India Rank